Skip to content

 To check whether XProtect is enabled (and enable it if it isn’t already), follow these simple steps:

 1. In the upper left corner, click the Apple icon.
 Select System Settings from the drop-down menu.
+(Note that this was labeled as System Preferences before macOS Ventura.)

 2. Click General > Software Update